slideflow/slideflow/docs-source/source/plugins.rst

 Feature Extractors
 ------------------

 Similarly, Slideflow supports the integration of custom feature extractors via the ``register_torch`` and ``register_tf`` decorators.
-Please see our detailed `developer note <custom_extractors>`__ for more information on how to create and register custom extractors.
+Please see our detailed :ref:`developer note <custom_extractors>` for more information on how to create and register custom extractors.
 Briefly, you can register a custom feature extractor with Slideflow as follows:

 .. code-block:: python